-If you're having hot water issues and there is an electric hot water system at the property, it can be helpful to consider the following questions and provide this feedback to your property manager:
+Check fuses and the safety switch located in the electrical meter box.
+If the safety switch has tripped, reset it.
+If it trips again, turn off all the powerpoints and unplug your appliances.
+Reset the safety switch again, then begin plugging in lift you're having hot water issues and there is an electric hot water system at the property, it can be helpful to consider the following questions and provide this feedback to your property manager: